coshinen/blog/pages/quotes.md

 > Sherlock Holmes, BBC SHERLOCK Series 2, Episode 1, A Scandal in Belgravia:
 > * Sentiment is a chemical defect found in the losing side.

+> Sherlock Holmes, BBC SHERLOCK Series 1, Episode 3, The Great Game:
+> * Listen, this is my hard drive, and it only makes sense to put things in there that are useful, REALLY useful.

 > Sherlock Holmes, BBC SHERLOCK Series 1, Episode 1, A Study in Pink:
 > * Come at once if convenient.
 If inconvenient come anyway.